ethereum/go-ethereum/docs/_interface/Private-Network.md

 ### Running A Miner (Ethash)

-For proof-of-work in a simple private network, a single CPU miner instance is enough to create a stable stream of blocks at regular intervals.
+For PoW in a simple private network, a single CPU miner instance is enough to create a stable stream of blocks at regular intervals.
 To start a Geth instance for mining, it can be run with all the usual flags plus the following to configure mining:

 ```shell